omni-us/jsonargparse/DOCUMENTATION.rst

 Customization of arguments
 --------------------------

-Since the arguments are added automatically based on the signatures, the developer has little control over how those arguments behave.
-One way to customize some of the arguments is to create a subclass of and override :py:meth:`.ArgumentParser.add_argument`.
-For example, by default ``bool`` arguments are added such that from command line they require a ``true|false`` value to be given.
-To change this such that instead :class:`.ActionYesNo` is used through a CLI based on :func:`.auto_cli`, you can:
+Since the arguments are added automatically based on the function signatures, the developer has limited control over their behavior.
+To customize some of the arguments, you can create a subclass and override the :py:meth:`.ArgumentParser.add_argument` method.
+For example, by default, ``bool`` arguments require a ``true|false`` value from the command line.
+To change this behavior and use :class:`.ActionYesNo` instead, through a CLI based on :func:`.auto_cli`, you can:

 .. testcode::